9. Kernel tuning — [tune] and the per-app tune sidecar

 let ok = tune_manifest_set("gemm", winning_suffix)

-It is a per-box artifact — gitignored (*.tune.json), and any change re-keys the JIT DLL cache automatically (the winning permutation’s args fold into the DLL basename).
+It is a per-app, per-box artifact — gitignored (*.tune.json), and any change re-keys the JIT DLL cache automatically (the winning permutation’s args fold into the DLL basename).

 See also